tommydoan/SQL_Finance-analysis/README.md

 The report should have the following fields,
 1. Month
 2. Total gross sales amount to Croma India in this month

+# 4nd : Get top 5 market by net sales in fiscal year 2021 with index
+The data has2 fact tables as post_invoice_sale and pre_invoice_sale.
+So that product owner wants to get the net sale after deductable % from discount.